vammultipl/vammultiplayer_revamped/README.md

    - If disconnected immediately, register your IP with the Discord bot.
 Registrations last 24h.
    - Server might also disconnect you if selected Player is already controlled.
 Select a different one and reconnect.
 4. **Settings:**
    - Avoid changing Update Frequency or Updateable Targets.
-If lag occurs, try 25ms or 30ms Frequency.
+If FPS drops severely after connecting, try switching to 15Hz Frequency.

 ### Tips
 - If you encounter issues, click Disconnect and Connect again.